-The term “lazy eye” isn’t very specific and therefore can’t be talked about as one problem with one solution.
-It is a term that refers to eyes which don’t rightly collude with one another.
+The term “lazy eye” isn’t very specific and therefore can’t be talked single problem/single solution.
+It is a term that refers to eyes which don’t rightly collude (or match up) with one another.
 Strabismus is the condition most people somewhat incorrectly associate with the term.
 It can manifest as exotropia and esotropia (goggle-eyes and cross-eyes), in which one eye deviates outward, inward, or both.
 The term “lazy eye” is more correctly associated with how the brain makes one eye dominant over the other (amblyopia).
 It can be caused by strabismus, uncorrected vision, or cataracts.
 These kinds of conditions are usually discovered in early childhood and can be corrected on their own.
 If they’re not corrected, the advice here may help.

 The first thing you should do if you are concerned that your child may have a problem with their eyes is to talk to your doctor.
 While there are things you can do at home to help the situation, without a specific diagnosis you run the risk of causing further harm or prolonging a problem that may have been easily resolved.
 However, there are steps that can be taken to tackle lazy eye.